The 10 Best Substrate for Planted Tanks 2021, A Buying Guide

-One thing while using this aquarium soil you should keep in mind, it can reduce the pH of the aquarium water.
+While using this aquarium soil, you should keep in mind; it can reduce the pH of the aquarium water.
 As per manufacturer recommendation, change 25-50 percent of the water minimum twice a week for the first month.

 The primary maintenance of the aquarium substrate is to clean it regularly.
 Eventually, this one is the leading maintenance task of your aquarium cleaning.
-Cleaning of the aquarium substrate is a little tricky, but not that tough, just follow a step by step right procedure.
+Cleaning the aquarium substrate is a little tricky but not that tough; follow a step by step right procedure.

 Don’t forget to switch off and unplug all electric devices before handling water, and it is for your safety reason.
-Also, you might need to remove electrical appliances like heater, filter, etc. from your aquarium to ease your cleaning job.
+You might also need to remove electrical appliances like a heater, filter, etc., from your aquarium to ease your cleaning job.

 Use a gravel vacuum to clean the substrate.
 Stir up the gravel and suck up the debris for better cleaning.
-If you use sand rather than gravel, you will definitely want to know how to clean aquarium sand.
+If you use sand rather than stone, you will want to know how to clean aquarium sand.
 The cleaning process is almost the same for a sand substrate!

-Now add water to the tank, one thing to keep in your mind while replacing the water is maintaining the water’s pH.
-The water test kit will help you to analyze the same, and based on that, you can go for freshwater or saltwater.
+Now add water to the tank; one thing to keep in your mind while replacing the water is maintaining the water’s pH.
+The water test kit will help you analyze the same, and based on that, you can go for freshwater or saltwater.

 We hope this article will be helpful to you.
 It is not easy to find a perfect substrate for your aquarium, especially when you are looking for the best substrate for planted tanks.
 All the products we included our list got good customer feedback.
 We hope your searching process will be more comfortable with this list.